 What is Sertraline and what does it treat?

-Sertraline is an antidepressant medication that works to increase the brain.
-It is approved to treat adult major depressive disorder (MDD), posttraumatic stress disorder (PTSD), premenstrual dysphoric disorder (PMDD), panic disorder, and social anxiety disorder.
+Sertraline is an antidepressant medication that works in the brain.
+It is approved for the treatment of major depressive disorder (MDD), posttraumatic stress disorder (PTSD), premenstrual dysphoric disorder (PMDD), panic disorder, and social anxiety disorder.
 It is also approved to treat obsessive-compulsive disorder (OCD) in adults, children and adolescents aged 6-17 years.